Ukraine’s Foreign Minister meets EU Chief diplomat in Brussels

 Details: Borrell said that he was pleased to welcome Kuleba to the European External Action Service, the EU's diplomatic agency, and that they had discussed the state of play in the areas of EU support for Ukraine.

-Happy to have welcomed my friend @DmytroKuleba this evening at the @eu_eeas to review together EU work strands in support of Ukraine.
+Happy to have welcomed my friend @DmytroKuleba this evening at the @eu_eeas to review together EU work strands in support of Ukraine.— Josep Borrell Fontelles (@JosepBorrellF) April 3, 2023

 We will continue supporting #Ukraine for as long as it takes & we will continue to impose a heavy price on Russia until it ceases its aggression. pic.twitter.com/r8kuZNiroz